A built-in mini-app for online purchases of lifestyle products with Cathay Asia Miles

 Consider Edge Cases and Tailor to Individual Needs

-100+ issues identified and solved, reducing confusion, enhancing usability, and improving user experience.
+100+ UX/UI issues identified and solved, reducing users’ friction, enhancing usability, and improving user experience.

-During the 6-week heuristic evaluation, I identified and addressed over a hundred usability and UI design issues.
+During the 6-week heuristic evaluation, I identified and addressed 100+ usability and UI design issues, such as dead ends in user flows and misalignments with brand guidelines.
 Despite a tight launch schedule, I effectively ensured design quality and usability before launch.
-These design changes enhanced overall usability, reduced user confusion, and aligned the interface more closely with user behaviors, ultimately supporting both user needs and business goals.
+These design changes enhanced overall usability, reduced user confusion, and aligned the interface more closely with user behaviors.

 REFLECTIONS